Lawn Care Advertising With Direct Mail

-- What services do I plan to offer?
+- What lawn care services do I plan to promote with an offer?

 - When should I promote my business?

 Many times, landscaping and lawn care businesses look at marketing as a task that detracts from revenue-producing work.
-Instead, consider lawn care and landscape business marketing a vital investment in your growing business.
+Instead, consider marketing a vital investment in your growing business.
 Effective marketing with the right agency should free you up and produce more sales.

 Let’s answer the key marketing questions.

 Your ideal customers are people or businesses you would like to use your services.
 For marketing purposes, you would define these ideal customers using demographic and geographic indicators.